 What can be wrong with that?
 The manger scene in front of the church or inside?
 Angels on the bulletins?
 All of the familiar and favorite images of shepherds and stars?

-Please consider carefully that it is not the use of images that can cause confusion, but images without words that explain their meaning is what can be confusing.
+Please consider carefully that it is not the use of images that can cause confusion, but images without words that explain their meaning can be confusing.
 It is extraordinarily difficult for those of us who grew up in the church to imagine how someone who grew up completely without Christian teaching views the holidays.
+But here are some popular Christmas images and how people who did not grow up in the church might view them:

 Angels?
 Well, most everybody believes in angels today, so why were they anything special at Christmas?